Comparing The Best Hunting Rangefinders (2025 Buying Guide)

 Range

-This is also would make a great long-range shooting rangefinder because it is able to reach longer distances of 1200 yards on trees, and 1400 yards on more reflective surfaces, like reflective targets.
+This is also would make a great long-range shooting rangefinder because it can reach longer distances of 1200 yards on trees, and 1400 yards on more reflective surfaces, like reflective targets.

 Optics